Sac Metro Air District's annual Check Before You Burn season will begin on Thursday, November 1, 2018.

 Check Before You Burn Season History

-Every year from November through February the Sac Metro Air District wood burning regulation, Rule 421 Mandatory Episodic Curtailment Of Wood And Other Solid Fuel Burning, prohibits the use of all wood and pellet-burning appliances, including certified appliances and pellet stoves and inserts when fine particle pollution (PM2.5) is forecast to be high.
+Every year from November through February the Sac Metro Air District wood burning regulation, Rule 421 Mandatory Episodic Curtailment Of Wood And Other Solid Fuel Burning, restricts or prohibits the use of all wood and pellet-burning appliances, including certified appliances and pellet stoves and inserts when fine particle pollution (PM2.5) is forecast to be high.
 This law applies to residents and businesses in unincorporated Sacramento County, Citrus Heights, Elk Grove, Folsom, Galt, Isleton, Rancho Cordova and Sacramento.

 Check Before You Burn is the public outreach program implemented by the Sac Metro Air District.
 The program provides the public with the same day and next day burn status.
 For the daily Air Quality Index (AQI) forecast, please visit the Spare The Air website.